kwant-project/kwant/doc/source/tutorial/tutorial2.rst

 .. specialnote:: Technical details

   - Leads have to have proper periodicity.
-Furthermore, the kwant format requires the hopping from the leads to the scattering region to be identical to the hoppings between unit cells in the lead. `~kwant.builder.Builder.attach_lead` takes care of
+Furthermore, the Kwant format requires the hopping from the leads to the scattering region to be identical to the hoppings between unit cells in the lead. `~kwant.builder.Builder.attach_lead` takes care of